nest/nest-simulator/doc/guides/from_nest2_to_nest3.rst

 .. _conn_indexing:

 Indexing
-    Indexing returns a Connectome with a single connection.
+    Indexing returns a SynapseCollection with a single connection.

     >>>  print(connectome[1])
          *--------*----*